History

 Architecture

 The abbey was situated on a vast hill between the Odra backwaters, on its right bank.
 The highest slopes, about 2.3 meters high, descended to the south and south-east, i.e. towards the Oder, while in the north and west they were gentle.
 Apart from the north side, the hill was surrounded by one or two smaller watercourses.
 Buildings were connected by a dike with the road to Milicz and situated near the ferry and the market yard, which were originally part of the monastery’s salary.
-The road to Wrocław led west along the river, and then through several bridges and crossings to the Sand Island, Ostrów Tumski or southwards towards the corner of the city fortifications at the Franciscan monastery.
+The road to Wrocław led west along the river, and then through several bridges and crossings to the Sand Island, Ostrów Tumski or southwards towards the corner of the city fortifications at the Franciscan friary.

-Abbey Church of St. Vincent (originally the Blessed Virgin Mary) was a basilica with aisles, without a transept, with a nave about 55 meters long, equipped with a four-sided tower on the west side and semicircular apses at the eastern endThe entire building was about 70 meters long.
+The abbey church of the Blessed Virgin Mary and St. Vincent was a stone basilica, without a transept, equipped with a quadrangular tower on the west side and semicircular apses at the eastern end of all two aisles and the central nave.
+The entire building was approximately 70 meters long, while the length of the side aisles was approximately 55 meters.
 The nave had at least six bays covered with a flat, wooden ceiling, supported by columns with cube, relief capitals.
-The entrance led through a richly decorated portal with a stepped, semicircular archivolt based on columns.
 In the Gothic period, the chancel was rebuilt and new chapels of St. Thomas and St. Mary Magdalene were added.

 The monastery buildings were originally located north of the church, but were moved in the 13th century to the south side of the church.
 In the east wing, measuring approximately 11 x 44 meters, the chapter house was traditionally located, i.e. the place of the community’s daily meetings under the chairmanship of the abbot, where the most important matters of the monastery were discussed.
 The chapter house in Ołbin was closed with the chapel of Holy Trinity, with a polygonal apse of a radius of 2.1 meters, with three rectangular projections for columns or pilaster strips.
 The southern and western wings, built in the next stage, closed with the church and the cloisters the inner garth.